 Amy received her BA from University of Notre Dame and her AM from the University of Chicago’s School of Social Service Administration.

 Katie received her Master of Public Policy from the Irving B. Harris School of Public Policy at the University of Chicago.
-She enjoys traveling (from New Orleans to New Zealand and beyond), hiking through natural and urban environments, reading voraciously, cooking, and knitting.
+She enjoys traveling (from New Orleans to New Zealand and beyond), powerlifting, hiking through natural and urban environments, reading voraciously, and cooking.

 Lindy Carrow, Research Associate – Evaluation Specialist